-- The College maintains awareness of current state or local regulatory agency policies related to group gatherings to determine if events can be held. - The Emergency Operations Center (EOC) is regularly briefed by campus health and safety staff on current policies. - Current updates and policies are discussed with staff and faculty at weekly COVID-19 campus update meetings and in weekly email communication from the Office of the President.
+- The College maintains awareness of current state or local regulatory agency policies related to group gatherings to determine if events can be held. - Current updates and policies are discussed as necessary in email communication from the Office of the President.